LuisR-jpg/LuisR-jpg/README.md

 ## ⌨️ &nbsp;Projects

-Take a look to what I've been busy with...
+Take a look at what I've been busy with...

 <table>
     <tr>